- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 I placed the package in her open palm and watched as she stroked the unique design on the top.
 Tears flooded her eyes and her breath shook slightly as she ran a finger across her cheeks.

 “I’m fine sweetie, fine.”
 She eased herself up against her pillows along the headboard while still cradling the box in her hand as though it were the most precious thing in the world.
-“Jade, remember how in the story the girl ended up in a magical world and met the man of her dreams?”
+“Jade, remember how in the story the simple girl ended up in a magical world and met the man of her dreams?”

 “Yes,” I quirked my brow in confusion.

-“The story is actually very different.”
+“The story is actually…very different.”

 “I don’t understand, what do you mean different?
 Why does it matter?”

-I shook my head angrily.
+I shook my head.
 “But—”

 “Jade.”
-Her quiet voice interrupted my question, “I feel that it may be time to tell you the real story, but I warn you it’s not what you may think.
-You probably won’t even believe me, but please wait until I finish telling you. ”
+Her quiet voice interrupted my question, “I feel that it may be time to tell you the real story, or at least how it really began, but I warn you, it’s not what you may think.”
+She chuckled a little, “You probably won’t believe me, if you ever even did before.”
+A small smile stayed on her face for a moment, as if she were reminiscing on something, but then her expression drooped a bit, “…just, please, wait until I finish telling you. ”

 I nodded somewhat reluctantly and repositioned myself as she took a deep breath in order to begin speaking.